Solo Travel in Dubai

 - Plan a Trip to Dubai

 Travel to Dubai and you'll discover gorgeous beaches, futuristic skyscrapers and year-round sunshine.
 Since the discovery of oil here in the 1960’s, Dubai has barely stopped building.
 Anything the rest of the world can do, Dubai tries to do it better; from the world’s tallest building to man-made islands shaped like the world, this millionaires playground has everything and is scattered with pyramids, giant aquariums, a palm island, and the first indoor ski resort in the Middle East (found in the Mall of Emirates).

 A ticket to this destination does not come without a hefty price tag.
-Dubai is not a usual destination that you’ll see on any round the world tickets but you can still find last minute cheap flights in Dubai.
+Dubai is not a usual destination that you’ll see on any round the world tickets.
 This Emirate is unique and brimming with first-class hotels but there is accommodation to be found for those on a more modest budget.

 This Emirate state oozes opulence 9even the airport has sparkling diamond columns).
 One of the top things to do in Dubai is shop.
 The shopping is amazing and you could spend a week just browsing the high street and designer stores.
 Many malls offer free shuttles to the larger hotels, or you can use the hop on hop off bus but you have to book a day ticket first.
 Dubai is mainly known for its gold, and gold souks can be found in the malls or the Deira district.

 No trip here is complete without a dip in the warm waters of the sea.
 Most hotels have their own section of private beach which you can pay to enter.
 Laze at the public beach of Jumeriah where you can watch the locals in their white robes playing volleyball.